Is Mercury safe with your data?

 What Mercury's privacy policy and terms of service say about your data

-The policy specifies a concrete 30-day deletion timeline: 'automatically deleted from our back-end within 30 days,' meeting the 'named mechanism / concrete number' standard for full.
+The policy gives a concrete timeline: data is "automatically deleted from our back-end within 30 days".

 No user-facing AI disclosed